Estimated reading time: 24 minutes

 Re: Consolidating/Restructuring/Forgiveness for Debt related to Mortgage, School, Credit Card, or other loan payment.

 I’m writing you today because I’ve fallen into financial hardship and am struggling to pay my debts back on time.

-Since then, I’ve only had (insert how much money you get monthly) to work with each month that is being used in areas such as (insert where your money goes groceries, rent, daycare, other loans) and am struggling to balance my budget.
+Since then, I’ve only had (insert how much money you get monthly) to work with each month used in areas such as (insert where your cash goes groceries, rent, daycare, other loans) and am struggling to balance my Budget.